 Last Updated on

 It is not unusual for runners to cramp whilst running.
 These cramps may occur in the side, the stomach or in the muscles of the leg.
-Although there are lots of things which can lead to the onset of cramping, the consensus is that shallow breathing, dehydration, electrolyte imbalance and exhaustion are the main causes.
-Too much food and drink in the stomach can affect the breathing and upset the chemical balance as well.
+While there are many factors that can lead to the onset of cramping, the consensus is that shallow breathing, dehydration, electrolyte imbalance and exhaustion are the main causes.

 How do I stop cramping up when running?

 It is very important to stay hydrated.
 Cramping often occurs when there is not enough fluid in your system, or if you are sweating out most of it during a run.
 Ideally, you should be hydrating 45 minutes before you run, however if it is a long run or a hot day, make sure you rehydrate during your run as well to keep your fluid levels balanced.

 While your body will sweat out water while you run, it will also lose many electrolytes that are used in muscle contraction.
 Simple carbohydrates like fruit are easy to digest and provide good levels of electrolytes for the body to use as well as energy to keep you going for longer!
 Remember to eat about an hour before you go running to give your body time to absorb these nutrients.

 3. Breathing, Are You Doing It Wrong?